anthonycorletti/astrobase-showcase/workflows/README.md

-run argo workflows on gcp for cicd, workflows, and more.
+# Argo on GCP

+Workflows, Continuous Delivery, Rollouts, and Events.